-With both What the Health and Okja streaming on Netflix, I’ve had a lot of people tell me that they’ve switched to a plant-based diet or have decided to go vegan.
 Since it’s a new way of cooking, starting off can be a little difficult.
 Even armed with a shelf full of vegan cookbooks, mealtime can be a little tricky, as some of the ingredients can be foreign.
+I mean, how do you pronounce quinoa, and what's a tempeh?
 Once you get familiar with these items, cooking can be a breeze though.

 While I make weekly shopping trips to pick up fresh fruits and vegetables, tofu, tempeh, and seitan, there are certain items I keep stocked in my pantry at all times.
+(I'm at the grocery store a lot.)
 I like to keep essentials on hand, as I use them often – sometimes even daily.
 Having them in the kitchen at the ready makes cooking and meal planning super easy.
 In addition to spices, herbs, and teas, these are the 10 items in my pantry that I use the most.

 My Top 10 Items to Keep Stocked in Your Vegan Pantry